kevin-44/WAX_ExpressTrade_Integration/README.md

 Before anything, you will need to install a **web server**, a **MySQL server** and **PHP**.
 If you already know how to do this, skip to the [next step](#beginners).

+### Local Development

+If you aren't interested in setting up an environment for local development, you can skip directly to [setting up a production environment](#production-environment) right off the bat instead.

 A web server, a MySQL server and PHP can be installed by many different means, although [XAMPP](https://www.apachefriends.org) is an all-in-one package that's incredibly easy to install and use; hence, it's a highly recommended option and you should definitely consider using it!

 After installing XAMPP (or all of the above by any other mean), start **Apache** (the web server) and the **MySQL server**: